bracca95/StapleEqlzr/README.md

 # Description
 Simple implementation of a 10-band graphic equalizer with FIR filters by truncation.
+The program currently takes as input a sample song in `media/` and returns the equalized song in the main project directory, which can be played with any media player.
+In order to choose the preset: go to the `main.py` and change a numeric value (int).
+To see and edit preset, use the `utilities/presetes.txt` file

+There are still things to do:
+- save both audio channels
+- draw a GUI
+- play "on the fly"
+- custom presets

 # References
 1 integrated GUI